GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 ## Data and text

 ### CSV formatted list of journals available from Trove in digital form
-Harvested: 5 July 2019
+Harvested: 25 August 2019

-This file provides metadata of 2,381 journals that are available from Trove in a digital form.
+This file provides metadata of 2,620 journals that are available from Trove in a digital form.
 You can [download the CSV file](https://nbviewer.jupyter.org/github/GLAM-Workbench/trove-journals/blob/master/digital-journals.csv).

 This file includes the following columns: